Making sure your child attends school every day

 Talk to your child’s teacher or principal straight away.
 Whatever the reason, you won’t be the first parent to talk to the school about that type of situation.
 Your school will have some good advice, and you’ll be able to work together to help your child.

-If you have a really serious concern about a teacher or other staff member, or suspect your child is in danger you can contact the Ministry of Education, the New Zealand Teachers Council or the New Zealand Police.
+If you have a really serious concern about a teacher or other staff member, or suspect your child is in danger you can contact the Ministry of Education, the New Zealand Education Council or the New Zealand Police.

 Last reviewed: Has this been useful?
 Tell us what you think.